 - Blood sugar fluctuation problems

 - Weight gain and obesity

 Why is GI Testing Important?

-Microbiota is the collections of microbes that inhabit your body, both inside and out, and which have a significant impact on your health and how your body functions.
+Microbiota is the collection of microbes that inhabit your body, both inside and out, and which have a significant impact on your health and how your body functions.
 The human body usually carries as many as 1,000 species of microbial organisms on it or in it.
 Everything that you eat, drink and come into contact with affects the composition of the microbiota.
 Even stress levels can influence this make-up.
 Other factors that contribute are gender, geography, overall health status, and age.

 Because the immune system is so greatly impacted by the state of gut health, when the microbiome becomes weakened, health becomes compromised.
 Gi Testing identifies where and what the imbalances are in the biome so that those issues can be addressed.

 There are different things that cause the gut microbiome to get out of whack.
 One of the most common is diet.
 The Standard American Diet consists largely of starches, sugars, and bad fats and is the biggest culprit in gut dysbiosis.
 Additionally, today’s society exposes us to toxins, chemicals, pesticides, and other harmful substances through all different sources.
 Oftentimes, a breakdown of the immune system can be closely linked to the gut microbiome.